He’s single. His family lives far away.

 Back to Damien.

-The challenge to fighting isolation is that it’s a feeling that persists beyond the big moment.
-The surgery ends, you go home, and then are faced with an extended period of time where you might still be struggling but feel as if everyone who was there for you in the beginning has moved on.
+The surgery is over, Damien’s gone home, and now he’s faced with an extended period of time where he’s still struggling but feels as if everyone who was there for him in the beginning has moved on.

 He’s not alone.

-An Invitation
+An invitation

 Let’s offload and share some of that weight using technology that helps us show up more easily, more fully, and as our best selves while reknitting our social fabric.